nlfiedler/zorigami/NOTES.md

     - parent: SHA1 of previous snapshot (`null` if first snapshot)
     - start_time: when snapshot started
     - end_time: when snapshot finished
-    - num_files: number of files in this snapshot
+    - file_count: number of files in this snapshot
-    - root tree reference
+    - tree: root tree reference
 * tree records
     - key: `tree/` + SHA1 of tree data (with "sha1-" prefix)
     - entries: (sorted by name)